Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 The `'` quotes around `$greeting` are required by the `echo` command to treat the greeting as a single string.

-!!!question "Exercise"
+!!!question "Exercises"

-    Update `hello-world.nf` to use the greeting input.
+    1. Update `hello-world.nf` to use the greeting input.

     ???Solution